 Step 1 - Trim

 Replacing the glass on sliding patio doors doesn’t mean removing the entire door; it can be done with the door in place.
 The first thing you need to do is remove the trim around the glass, which is known as the mull.
 Slide a putty knife in between the trim and the door and then use a small pry bar and hammer to ease it off.
-Be careful not to bend or damage the trim as you work, and wear gloves to protect your hands during the job since broken glass is obviously a hazard.
+Be careful not to bend or damage the trim as you work, and wear gloves and long-sleeved clothes to protect your hands during the job since broken glass is obviously a hazard.

 Step 2 - Removing Glass